jonathanpberger/user-centered-story-writing/well_formed_stories-deck.md

 ---

-## the payoff
-- Once apon a time, J (the anchor) made N (a very bright, technical Product Manager) write stories in Gherkin.
-- Most stories weren’t 100% ready to be pasted into cucumber, but it usually didn’t take too much work to get them there.
+## Bonus Points: PMs write tests
+- Most stories won't be 100%
+- but they'll usually be 80% ready!
-- The team would discuss in IPM, and then devs could copy-and-paste stories right into Cucumber.
+- The team can discuss, then devs can paste stories into Cucumber.

+???

 - This doesn’t work for every PM, but even in the worst case, teams with less than tech-savvy PMs see real benefits from writing their stories at the right level of granularity.
 - Once I was exposed to a team where we wrote Gherkin all the time, anything else felt like broken process.